 As laid out in the Health and Safety (Display Screen Equipment) Regulations 1992, employers are legally obliged to manage DSE related health and safety risks.
 The display screen online training courses provided by Human Focus are fully compliant with all DSE regulations.
 These courses are approved and certified by RoSPA.

-Why Health & Safety Training Is Essential
+Why Safety Training Is Essential

-Health and safety training has many benefits for businesses.
+Safety training has many benefits for businesses.
 Employers that meet their health and safety obligations decrease the risk of being found negligent if an incident occurs.
 By reducing accident-related absences, employee productivity and morale can significantly improve.

 Overall, businesses with strong health and safety cultures have safer, more positive working environments.
 You can find a comprehensive range of online health and safety courses at the Human Focus website.